RRZE-HPC/pycachesim/README.rst

     [{u'LOAD': 17L, u'MISS': 2L, u'HIT': 15L, u'STORE': 8L},
      {u'LOAD': 2L, u'MISS': 2L, u'HIT': 0L, u'STORE': 8L},
-     {u'LOAD': 2L, u'MISS': 2L, u'HIT': 0L, u'STORE': 8L}]
+     {u'LOAD': 2L, u'MISS': 2L, u'HIT': 0L, u'STORE': 8L},
+     {u'LOAD': 2L, u'MISS': 0L, u'HIT': 2L, u'STORE': 8L}]

-Each dictionary refers to one cache-level, starting with L1.
+Each dictionary refers to one memory-level, starting with L1 and ending with main memory.
 The 17 loads are the sum of all byte-wise access to the cache-hierarchy.
 1 (from first load) +8 (from store with write-allocate) +8 (from second load) = 17.

 The 15 hits, are for bytes which were cached already.
 The high number is due to the byte-wise operation of the interface, so 15 bytes were already present in cache.
 Internally the pycachesim operates on cache-lines, which all addresses get transformed to.
 Thus, the two misses throughout all cache-levels are actually two complete cache-lines and after the cache-line had been loaded the consecutive access to the same cache-line are handled as hits.